mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Zeal**: **Flying**.

 name:     Heavy Sentry<br>
-text:     If this did not move since the start of its owner's turn, it has +2⚔️ and +1 Armor.
+text:     If this has not moved since the start of its owner's turn, it has +2⚔️ and +1 Armor.

 name:     Legion<br>
 text:     **Intensify**: Put 1 Crestfallen into your hand.
 Shuffle a copy of this minion into your deck.